Trump can't block users on Twitter, federal judge rules

 "We hold that portions of the @realDonaldTrump account -- the 'interactive space' where Twitter users may directly engage with the content of the President's tweets -- are properly analyzed under the "'public forum' doctrines set forth by the Supreme Court, that such space is a designated public forum, and that the blocking of the plaintiffs based on their political speech constitutes viewpoint discrimination that violates the First Amendment," Buchwald wrote.

-But Buchwald eschewed a decision on providing defendants with relief, saying that her "declaratory judgment should be sufficient."
+But Buchwald eschewed a decision on providing plaintiffs with relief, saying that her "declaratory judgment should be sufficient."

 The Knight Institute, which filed the suit on behalf of several individuals who have been blocked by Trump, applauded the decision.